Consider The Following Steady Two Dimensional Velocity Field

 • Idealizations: The assumptions of steady and two-dimensional flow are often simplifications of real-world situations.
 Many flows are unsteady or three-dimensional, requiring more complex analysis techniques.

 • Viscosity: The analysis presented here often neglects the effects of viscosity (internal friction) in the fluid.
-In reality, viscosity plays a crucial role in many flows, particularly near solid surfaces.
+In reality, viscosity has a big impact in many flows, particularly near solid surfaces.
 More advanced techniques, such as solving the Navier-Stokes equations, are needed to account for viscous effects.

 • Turbulence: Turbulent flows are characterized by chaotic and unpredictable fluctuations in velocity.
 Analyzing turbulent flows requires statistical methods and advanced computational techniques.